SabirLume/CodeWars/README.md

 If he doesn't get 10 hoops, return the string "Keep at it until you get it".

 My Experience: I found this challenge fairly easy.
 I did come run into some syntax problem when making my conditional.
 Something I need to work on.
 I put a itteration when I did not need one.

+                                         **Beginner Series #4 Cockroach** The cockroach is one of the fastest insects.
+Write a function which takes its speed in km per hour and returns it in cm per second, rounded down to the integer (= floored).

+For example:

+cockroachSpeed(1.08) == 30
+Note!
+The input is a Real number (actual type is language dependent) and is >= 0.
+The result should be an Integer.

+My Experience: This problem took more longer to do because I forgot to return the result so the function will be able to show a result

+                                        ** Switch it up **
+When provided with a number between 0-9, return it in words.
+Input :: 1
+Output :: "One".
+Try using "Switch" statements.

+My Experience: I had to look up how to use switch statements.
+Was not diffficult to do.

+                                        **Is he gunna survive?**
+A hero is on his way to the castle to complete his mission.
+However, he's been told that the castle is surrounded with a couple of powerful dragons! each dragon takes 2 bullets to be defeated, our hero has no idea how many bullets he should carry..
+Assuming he's gonna grab a specific given number of bullets and move forward to fight another specific given number of dragons, will he survive?

+Return True if yes, False otherwise :)

+My Experience: I had an idea of how to solve the problem it took a couple of tries with the parameters and using less than operators to figure this problem out.